 terminus self:plugin:update pantheon-systems/terminus-build-tools-plugin to ensure you have the most recent version.

 Install the most recent release of Terminus.

 Add an SSH key in your User Dashboard to enable passwordless access and avoid authentication prompts.
 Otherwise, provide your Pantheon Dashboard credentials when prompted.

 Generate a Pantheon machine token, then authenticate Terminus.

 Install the Terminus Build Tools Plugin:

 Scaffold a new project from a template repository and perform a one-time setup to connect an external Git provider and CI service with Pantheon.
 This setup also configures SSH keys and environment variables.
-To use your own template repository see Customization in the Build Tools Plugin documentation.
+To use your own template repository, refer to Customization in the Build Tools Plugin documentation.

 Modify the commands in the following examples to match your project's needs.

 Start a GitHub project with WordPress: